 Keeping what I have written thus far in mind, I ask you to consider how you feel when you hear or read of someone who is struggling with a personal addiction.
 In the past couple of years, I’ve gained an appreciation for the fact that it takes tremendous will and help from others to break a pattern that is not healthy, even though we know what we are doing is likely to cause ourselves harm.

 The next quick story may seem like a digression but I ask your patience.
 As a thirty-something young man who was active and healthy, I experienced an inexplicable weight loss of over 30 pounds over a few months.
 As the weight loss continued, I became worried and went through a battery of medical tests.
 No reason was ever found at the time for the weight loss but I vividly recall the words of my doctor, “Don’t worry, this won’t happen to you when you are 50.”
 For the next twenty years, feeling fortunate that I could eat whatever—and as much of—anything I wanted to, I didn’t have to deal with any obvious repercussions.

 Tying It All Together

 Despite knowing that eating huge portions or choosing unhealthy foods is not good for my personal health and well-being, I have continued to do so.
 In essence, I have been ‘addicted’ to poor eating habits.
 As I start a new school year, here is my moment of truth: my name is Barry and I don’t eat well.
 For the past several months, I haven’t liked how I’m feeling physically and I’m not going to take it anymore.
 I’m hoping that this public declaration to fellow wellness champions will assist me during those challenging moments that inevitably lay ahead as I make some changes.
-I also commit to accessing healthy lifestyle resources such as the Apple-a-day information available through My ASEBP, or my employee assistance program (EFAP)—all great resources available to me as an ASEBP covered member.
+I also commit to accessing healthy lifestyle resources such as my employee assistance program (EFAP)—a great resource available to me as an ASEBP covered member.

 Wellness Champions Have Needs Too